Singapore Botanic Gardens: Other attractions

 The Botanic Gardens has three lakes, namely Symphony Lake, Eco-Lake and Swan Lake.
 The Shaw Foundation Symphony Stage on Symphony Lake occasionally has free concerts on weekends.
 Notable performers include the Singapore Symphony Orchestra and Singapore Chinese Orchestra.
 On 10 October 2008, a statue of the composer Frédéric Chopin was unveiled just south of Symphony Lake.

 The headquarters of the National Parks Board is located within the grounds of the Singapore Botanic Gardens.
-Eateries within the garden include the one-Michelin-starred Corner House, a casual fine-dining restaurant in a colonial bungalow; Casa Verde, a café at the Visitor Centre; and Halia Restaurant, a restaurant at the Ginger Garden.
+Eateries within the garden include Botanico at the Summerhouse, Sprouts Food Place at Raffles Building and Halia Restaurant, a restaurant at the Ginger Garden.
 There are also gift shops for visitors.
 Singapore's national agency in biodiversity-related issues, the National Biodiversity Centre, is also located within the grounds of the gardens.